|Fastest Growing Market:||Asia Pacific|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The wood-based panel market was estimated at over 1000 million cubic meters in 2020, and the market is projected to register a CAGR of over 6% during the forecast period (2021-2026).
+The wood-based panel market is expected to reach 381.20 million cubic meters by the end of this year and is projected to register a CAGR of over 3% during the forecast period.

 - Asia-Pacific is estimated to witness healthy growth over the assessment period in the wood-based panel market due to the wide usage of wood-based panels in end-use application segments, such as furniture, construction, and packaging, due to their desirable properties.